Your diet is starting out great. You haven’t strayed away from it all week.

 - Those who grew up with less focus on nutrition/have eaten poorly their entire life

 Stress is also a huge fat loss killer.
 When hunger and cravings increase we tend to stress out about these feelings.
-But stress is another ballgame by itself, so by becoming more aware that hunger and cravings will go up the longer we diet and the more weight we lose, I believe this will help reduce the stress that comes along when this inevitably happens.
+So by becoming more aware that hunger and cravings will go up the longer we diet and the more weight we lose, I believe this will help reduce the stress that comes along when this inevitably happens.

 So what does this mean for you?

-Second, we can find ways to “trick our brain” essentially, to reduce hunger and cravings, while we are dieting.
+Second, we can find ways to “trick our brain”, to reduce hunger and cravings, while we are dieting.

 1. Choose less tasty foods